 Where to Find a Counselor

 No matter where you live, you can find a variety of professional support during your unplanned pregnancy.
-Here are a few of the options you might consider:
+Here are a few pregnancy counseling options you might consider:

 - Pregnancy centers – Centers like Advice & Aid are available all across the country to help women in your position learn about their options.